gempix-ai/Gempix-AI/README.md

-# Gempix AI
+# GemPix AI

-[Gempix AI](https://gempix.ai/) is a free AI image editor that lets you transform, edit, and enhance photos with natural text prompts.
+[GemPix AI](https://gempix.ai/) is a free AI image editor that lets you transform, edit, and enhance photos with natural text prompts.
 Easily remove objects, change styles, and create stunning visuals in seconds.
 Fast, Free, No Sign-up, Unlimited.
 It's designed for artists, designers, and anyone who wants to bring their creative visions to life.

 - Free & Unlimited Access: Enjoy unlimited image generations & edits — no sign-up, no hidden costs.